quasiuslikecautious/lockrs/README.md

   <h3 align="center">lockrs<h3>

   <p align="center">
-	A RESTful authentication and authorization API written in Rust (specifically using axum) and web app using Yew and Sylist.
+	A RESTful authentication and authorization API written in Rust (specifically using axum) and web app using Leptos and TailwindCSS.
 All data is stored in Redis or PostgreSQL with tokio async support using diesel_async and deadpool.
 Targeting OAuth2 specifications.
 	<br />
 	<a href="https://github.com/quasiuslikecautious/lockrs">
 	  <strong>Explore the docs</strong>